 Supports a Wide Array of Learning Behaviour

 Some people prefer learning by observing while others may learn by experience.
 As social learning relies on peer-to-peer knowledge transfer, it broadens the funnel of information receiving.
-Pinpointing knowledge transfer in a social setting is very difficult.
+Pinpointing knowledge transfer in a social setting can be tedious.
 But, there is no doubt that information transfer is a huge part of any social interaction.

 The very dynamic nature of any social interaction governed by many different factors makes it easy for people with varying learning needs to learn in a friendly environment.
 It acts as a great supplement to formal learning and development.